Dodgers send Puig, Wood to Reds for Homer Bailey

 Last week, the Reds traded pitching prospect Tanner Rainey to the Nationals for 32-year-old starter Tanner Roark, who led the National League in losses last season while going 9-15 with a 4.34 ERA.

 Cincinnati didn’t know what to do with Bailey, who went 1-14 last season with a 6.09 ERA and resisted a move to the bullpen.
-He has one year left on his contract and is owed $28 million.
+He threw a pair of no-hitters before his career was sidetracked by three arm operations.
+He was entering the final year on a six-year, $105 million deal.

-Wood gives the Reds another upgrade to their young rotation, which has been their biggest weakness the last two seasons.
+The rotation has been the Reds’ biggest problem, with prospects failing to produce consistently, and Wood provides another upgrade.
 He was an All-Star for the Dodgers in 2017, going 16-3 with a 2.72 ERA.
 He was 9-7 last season with a 3.68 ERA in 27 starts and six relief appearances.

 “We think he’s a solid middle-of-the-rotation guy who’s going to fit in really well,” Williams said.